 In much the same way, I noticed many years ago a reluctance on my part to reread one of Marvell’s poems in its entirety.
 Instead, I’d open the volume to check a line, a reference or an argument.
 For a while, I thought this was just ennui resulting from overexposure.
 But I’ve often suspected that there may be more to it than that.

 This is the opening from the Smith edition of one of my favourite poems, “The Nymph Complaining for the Death of her Fawn”.
 Without wishing to appear in the least ungrateful for Smith’s painstaking work, I can’t help feeling that Marvell’s lyric is a bit cramped or constrained by the weight of scholarship that surrounds it.
-If I was approaching “The Nymph Complaining” for the first time, I suspect that I’d find this presentation, with its dense context, just a little forbidding.
+If I were approaching “The Nymph Complaining” for the first time, I suspect that I’d find this presentation, with its dense context, just a little forbidding.
 And one of the problems with reading poetry is that even very small obstacles can derail an attempt to take it in.

 This gives rise to a real dilemma.
 A mid seventeenth century poet like Marvell can appear deceptively modern: the twenty-first century reader is often at risk of mistaking the poet for our near-contemporary, and therefore misreading his work.
 I need to be periodically reminded that the culture of print publication, the system of censorship and “licensing”, the constitution of Parliament (of which Marvell was a member for the last 20 years of his life) and the meaning of the word “constitution” itself (to take just some of the more obvious examples) each had a different significance for Marvell than it may have for me.